wongdigital/rogerwong-site/_posts/do-big-ideas-still-matter-yes.md

 categories:
   - "design"
 imageSrc: "/images/Big-Idea-Hero.jpg"
+imageAlt: "Illustration of a lightbulb with a crown"
 excerpt: "In the age of digital and social media, and in the age of realtime marketing, what matters more?
 The big idea or the smaller idea and execution?"
 ---